Breast Reduction in Houston, TX

 Bring Results of Breast Procedures and Tests to the Initial Consultation for a Breast Reduction

 On the day of the initial consultation, patients should bring the results of any breast procedures (e.g., a lumpectomy) and tests (e.g., a mammogram) they have had done with them.
-In addition, since breast cancer can be genetic, Dr. Truong and Dr. Patel want to know if the patient has a family history of this disease.
+In addition, since breast cancer can be genetic, Dr. Patel wants to know if the patient has a family history of this disease.